Dental Veneers and Dental Laminates Irvine, CA

 Patients who want to improve the appearance of their smiles may consider dental veneers or laminates.
 Although people often use the two terms interchangeably, they have some differences.
 Both procedures can help improve a patient’s smile.
 Knowing the difference between them can help you choose the best option for you.

 From color to size and shape, dental veneers and laminates can provide a solution for people who want a better-looking smile.
-These procedures are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+These procedures are available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Call us at (949) 258-9682 to schedule a consultation and learn which option is the best for you.

 Understanding Dental Laminates